Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/README.md

 Learning goals:

-- Understand the difference between virtualization and containers.
+- Understand the difference between virtualization and containers and when to use what.
-- Have clarity on when and how to use virtual machines and/or containers.
-- Work with virtual machines (VirtualBox) and manage them with Vagrant.
+- Create and modify virtual machines with VirtualBox and generate them with Vagrant.
-- Work with containers with Docker (and Singularity).
-- Know how to set up own containers tailored to your requirements.
+- Create and manage Docker containers.
+- Know about Singularity.

 | Duration | Content |
 | --- | --- |